tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 Custom State System
 ~~~~~~~~~~~~~~~~~~~

-If you want to temporarily control certain pedestrians with monobehaviour :ref:`read this article <pedestrianDisableSimulation>` or see the sample code below to control pedestrians with `DOTS` script:
+If you want to temporarily control certain pedestrians with MonoBehaviour, :ref:`read this article <pedestrianDisableSimulation>` or see the sample code below to control pedestrians via a `DOTS` script:

 ..  code-block:: csharp